anpham6/squared-functions/README.md

 }
 ```

-Display block conditionals are performed after all update queries have been executed since updating a removed element might can be an error when document ids are not available.
-To remove an element all AND conditions are TRUE or one OR per group is TRUE.
+Display block conditionals are performed after all update queries have been executed since updating a removed element can be an error when document ids are not available.
+To remove an element all AND conditions have to be TRUE and one OR per group is TRUE.
 Using a view engine is recommended if you require a more advanced conditional statement.

 Returning an empty result or a blank string (view engine) is FALSE.